top of page

 Want to understand more about why skiing feels different?

-If any of this has got you thinking, I put together a short email with three things I wish I’d understood about my nervous system and skiing sooner.
-It’s the stuff that made sense of why skiing felt harder – and what actually helped.
+If this has helped you make sense of why skiing feels different now, I put together a short email with three things I wish I’d understood about my nervous system and skiing sooner.

 3 Insights Your Nervous System Wants You to Know on Snow: